Home Improvement

 The ducted air conditioning installation cost will depend on the number of zones you are going to have, on whether you’d need vertical ducting installed and concealed (droppers), on the location of the system (in the underfloor space or under the roof), on the size of your property (the total length of the ductwork), on the model of the system and its advanced features (air-filtering qualities and humidity control properties) and so on.

-How much it costs to install a split-system air-conditioning, on the other hand, will depend on the number of units you plan to have, their brand, capacity, size, model, ratings and advanced features they come with.
+How much it costs to install a split-system air-conditioning, on the other hand, will depend on the number of units you plan to have, their brand, capacity, size, model, ratings and the advanced features they come with.
 Of course, the more interior units you need, the higher the cost.

 The price per unit can be anything from $600 to $2,000 – $3,000 and even higher for a high-capacity air conditioner.